📊 Educational backtesting tool · Historical NSE data (Dec 2006–Dec 2025) · Not investment advice · Terms & Privacy

 The strategy is pre-loaded.
 Click below to run the exact backtest on our Modal serverless backend using 18+ years of NSE data.

 Free account required.
-Backtests from ₹29 — chat with Buddy is free.
+First backtest free — chat with Buddy is always free.

 💡 What is Scaled Turnover?